achimnol/pycon-apac2018-packaging-workshop/step3-testing.md

 A common tool for open source projects is [Travis CI](https://travis-ci.com).
 Of course you may use your other favorites such as [Circle CI](https://circleci.com/).

-First, prepare test cases as normally you do and make their execution by a single command such as `python setup.py test`, `python -m pytest`, or `./run-tests.sh`, etc.
+First, prepare test cases as normally you do (e.g., add a `tests` directory that contains test modules) and make their execution by a single command such as `python setup.py test`, `python -m pytest`, or `./run-tests.sh`, etc.

 Put your test-specific requirements (e.g., pytest and its plugins) into `extra_requires` argument in your `setup.py`, for example: